noseka1/openshift-auto-upi/README.md

 # OpenShift Automated User-Provided Infrastructure

 Preparing infrastructure for OpenShift installation by hand is a rather tedious job.
-In order to save the hard effort, *openshift-auto-upi* provides a set of Ansible scripts that automate the infrastructure creation.
+In order to save the effort, *openshift-auto-upi* provides a set of Ansible scripts that automate the infrastructure creation.

 *openshift-auto-upi* comes with roles to provision and configure: